 If the repairs don’t add enough value back to the car, you might want to consider selling and use that money toward another car that’s in better condition.

-Should You Repair Your Car or Replace it?
+Should You Repair Your Car or Buy a New One?

 In this example, if you have an $8,000 car (without repairs) that requires $2,000 of work but will only be worth $9,000 after the repairs, you might want to consider selling the car as is for $8,000 and use the proceeds to buy another vehicle that’s in good running condition.